IIHF Hall of Fame

 The IIHF Hall of Fame is a hall of fame operated by the International Ice Hockey Federation (IIHF).
 It was founded in 1997, and has resided at the Hockey Hall of Fame in Toronto since 1998.
 Prior to 1997, the IIHF housed exhibits at the International Hockey Hall of Fame in Kingston, Ontario.
 Inductions are made annually at the medal presentation day of the Ice Hockey World Championships.
-As of 2021, the IIHF has inducted 237 members.
+As of 2025, the IIHF has inducted 261 members.

 Background

 The International Ice Hockey Federation (IIHF) was founded in 1908, with a membership that consisted of five European nations.
 The federation has since grown to include 76 national association members as of 2019, and now oversees international events which include ice hockey at the Olympic Games, and the Ice Hockey World Championships.

+The IIHF had amassed a collection of artifacts from these events over the years, but only displayed them in temporary exhibits.
+In 1990, IIHF technical director Roman Neumayer helped negotiate a deal with representatives from Kingston, Ontario, to display IIHF memorabilia at the International Hockey Hall of Fame, and sought to make North American people aware of the history of ice hockey in Europe.
+He considered Kingston an ideal location since like the city focused on amateur hockey similar to Europe rather than professional hockey.